Buyer-First Guide to Protecting Your Real Estate Investment

 Property tax payment history

-Electricity and water dues
+Electricity and water bills

-Maintenance or society charges
+Society or maintenance charges

-Civil court records
+Civil court cases

-High Court databases
+High Court litigation

 Local legal notices

-Revenue court cases (for land)
+Revenue court disputes (especially for land)

 Exact property description